Understanding EPC Certificates

 The EPC Report Explained

 The EPC report has two main parts.
 First, the energy efficiency rating, which is a visual A-G scale showing the current and potential rating of the property.
 A higher rating means lower energy bills.
+How long does an EPC take?
+The assessment is quick, usually under an hour for a standard home.

 - Loft insulation